 - Online Scheduling: Allow patients to schedule appointments online through a self-service calendar that shows real-time availability.

-- Billing and Payments: Send invoices and collect payments through secure digital portals.
+- Billing and Payments: Send invoices and collect payments from patients through secure digital portals.

-- Physician Management: Monitor physician activity to avoid prolonged gaps in patient care and engagement.
+- Physician Management: Monitor and record physician activity to avoid prolonged gaps in patient care and engagement.

 Find out more about healthcare CRMs in our guide to the best HIPAA-compliant healthcare CRM software.